MikeyPPPPPPPP/python-packer/README.md

 # python-packer
-This will prlymorphicly pack your python programs
+This will polymorphicly pack your python programs

 to use: